 Solutions for Flat Artwork

 Art Reproduction and other forms of flat artwork digitization is especially demanding.
 The range of materials is large: everything from paintings, sketches, and manuscripts to letters, musical scores, and postcards.
+The requirements for color accuracy are extremely stringent, and the material itself can be priceless.
 This requires a solution that delivers conservation handling, preservation image quality, production speed, and extensive flexibility.
 DTDCH has several systems that meet these demands and are ideal for digitizing flat artwork.

 The Morgan Library & Museum, New York.
 Mary Flagler Cary Music Collection.